ECOTONES 4: Kolkata, 12-15 Dec 2018

 Venues: Jadavpur University and West Bengal State University

 Dates: 12-15 December, 2018

-Deadline to send a proposal: January 15, 2018
+Deadline to send a proposal: March 15, 2018

-Notification of acceptance: March 15, 2018
+Notification of acceptance: April 15, 2018

 In this conference we will explore how a region functions through history as a transitional space between two ecologies.
 Do these ecotone spaces echo the distinct notes of its two borders, or do these spaces create a unique melody of their own and constitute a third space?
 How do these ecotone spaces reflect the dynamic flow of people into and out of its precincts?
 Do they have essential attributes that impact the people who call the ecotone their home?
 The studies on the culture and the geography of these areas will also enquire into the vulnerability of the ecosystems and of the populations in these areas, the former experiencing a persistent burden from the latter who source their livelihoods from their habitat, while the latter have to bear the brunt of myriad forms of assault.